 Rice Cooker: Rice is a gluten-free staple you can enjoy in plenty, and I think rice tastes best when cooked in a rice cooker.
 Invest in a rice cooker – you won’t be sorry.

-Juicer: I talk a lot about how juicing helped me heal my body in the aftermath of my celiac diagnosis.
+Juicer: I talk a lot about how juicing helped heal my body after my celiac diagnosis.
 You can read more about the benefits of juicing and find juicing recipes in this article.
 I highly recommend investing in a juicer if you’re serious about healing and like the taste of green juices.

 Immersion Blender: A handheld immersion blender makes it easy to puree soups, blend salad dressings, and chop onions in seconds.